upgradeQ/cursor-skin-fx/README.md

 - Shader trail - simple circles trail

-- Shader trail xmas - holiday special
+- Shader trail xmas - holiday special (high GPU usage!)

+- Raster particles - A new source with 10k stateful unsorted particles, originally developed for a max 2560x1440 resolution, but works on 16:9.

 # Python version